 Insurance companies will also perform prescription history checks to verify your health status.
 The presence of heart attack medications or blood thinners will indicate that you had a heart attack.

-Only a few drugs are used specifically for heart attack patients.
+Only a few drugs are explicitly used for heart attack patients.
 In most cases, they will see a prescription of blood thinners like Coumadin, Warfarin, or Plavix.

 The insurance company will search for your prescription medication history to see if you have previously been prescribed these medications.
 If they find any, it will indicate you had a heart attack.